hyperledger/besu-docs/docs/public-networks/reference/evm-tool.md

     --nomemory=true
     ```

-By default, when tracing operations the memory is traced for each operation.
+When set to `true`, disable tracing the memory output for each operation.
-For memory heavy scripts, setting this option may reduce the volume of JSON output.
+For memory heavy scripts, setting this option to `true` may reduce the volume of JSON output.
+The default is `false`.

 ### `genesis`